-Once temperatures dip, rodents want a spot to stay out of the cold.
-As a result, starting in fall, colonies look for places to stay.
-In extreme instances, all the signs pointing to your house – like trails of bodily waste – could mean that hundreds of rodents may arrive and build nests over the course of the season.
+Once temperatures dip, rodents, such as mice and rats, want shelter out of the cold (just like us).
+As a result, starting in fall, colonies starting looking for potential places to shelter as winter approaches.
+In extreme instances, all the signs pointing to your house – like trails of bodily waste – could mean a potential rat infestation with hundreds of rodents arriving and building nests over the course of the season.

-You’ve closed all your windows and doors, so how could they have gotten inside?
-Most rodents only need a hole smaller than an inch to squeeze through.
-Any place where pipes or wires go outside looks like the perfect entrance.
-If the hole is about the size of a pencil eraser, a typical mouse can slip through and rats can get through the size of a quarter.
-Larger rodents with stronger jaws (i.e. squirrels) may even chew their way in through the roof or insulation.
+It’s winter, so you’ve naturally closed all your windows and doors, so how can your home still endure a rat or mice infestation?
+Most rodents, like mice, only need a hole smaller than an inch to squeeze through.
+Which means, any place where pipes or wires go outside are actually a suitable entrance to your home and potentially leads to a winter mice infestation.
+Additionally, if the hole is about the size of a pencil eraser, a typical mouse can slip through and rats can get through the size of a quarter.
+Plus, larger rodents with stronger jaws (i.e. squirrels) may even chew their way in through the roof or insulation.

-As a solution, it’s always a good idea to assess your property each winter for such pathways, then have them sealed.
-In the process, you not only reduce the potential of a rodent infestation, but you end up conserving heat.
+As a solution, it’s always a good idea to assess your property each winter for such pathways, then work with a professional pest control company to properly seal your home.
+Plus, as part of the rodent control process, you not only reduce the potential of a rodent infestation, but you also end up conserving heat.
 However, understand that the exterior wall is only one way to get through.
-Check your sewer lines – rats and mice can both swim – and look for cracks in your foundation.
+For example, rats and mice can both swim, so check your sewer lines and look for cracks in your foundation.

-All rodents look for a place to nest or materials to build one: Clutter can be perfect.
+All rodents look for a place to nest or materials to build one.
+This means that clutter in your home offers a perfect source material.
 Indoors, this could be piles of clothing or anything else in storage.
 Outdoors, rodent often prefer piles of firewood.